Is someone else responsible for your personal injury?

 Do I Have a Personal Injury Case?

-In order to file a personal injury lawsuit and pursue compensation for your injuries, our personal injury attorneys in Macon must first determine if you have a case.
+In order to file a personal injury lawsuit and pursue compensation for your injuries, our Macon personal injury attorneys must first determine if you have a case.
 To do this we will determine if:

 - There was a duty of care – A duty of care requires the at-fault party to act the same way a reasonable person would if he or she was in a similar situation.
 For example, a reasonable driver would not speed or engage in another form of reckless driving.
 The duty of care depends on the specific circumstances of your case.